 They can be as involved as they want to be.
-Your goal is their safety, comfort, and happiness.
+Everyone’s goal for seniors is their safety, comfort, and happiness.

 Tips for success

 As with any new technology, seniors need the right perspective to accept it and begin integrating it into their lives.
-Instead of telling your grandparents that they need to learn to use a computer to stay in touch, present your argument in a different light.
-Talk about how technology for seniors has advanced.
+Instead of telling your grandparents that they need to learn to use a computer to stay in touch, present your argument in a positive light by describing the advantages.

 Also, there are many opportunities to drink coffee with a neighbor or relax in the dining room and read the paper.
 With all the new medical technology for seniors, families can enjoy greater peace of mind.

-Whether you feel the need to monitor your mom for falling events, or just check to make sure she’s eaten today, there’s software and hardware technology specifically made for that.
+Whether caregivers feel the need to monitor their parents for falling events, or just check to make sure they’ve eaten today, there’s software and hardware technology specifically made for that.

-These places are fairly priced and offer a long list of conveniences.
-But there is often a waiting list.
-In fact, in some of the more popular areas, you may have to wait two years to get an apartment, so it’s best to begin your search right away.
+These places are fairly-priced and offer a long list of conveniences, but there is often a waiting list.
+In fact, in some of the more popular areas, seniors may have to wait two years to get an apartment, so it’s best to begin the search right away.